jeff-li/nextjs-spa/README.md

 }
 ```

-Alternative you can run also run typescript compiler separately instead to achieve the same goal
+Alternative you can run also run typescript compiler separately instead to achieve the same goal without installing another dependency
 ```json
 {
   "scripts": {